 How did Binya get the Umbrella?

-Binya is the protagonist of the story who is charmed by a blue umbrella which was originally owned by a rich girl.
-She manages to get the umbrella in exchange of an old tiger claw necklace she owned.
+Binya is the protagonist of the story who is charmed by a blue umbrella that was originally owned by a rich girl.
+She manages to get the umbrella in exchange for an old tiger claw necklace she owned.
 Binya is thrilled as soon as she gets the blue umbrella.

 She gets attached to the thing very dearly.
 The Umbrella soon becomes famous in her village because of its material beauty and the look of uniqueness.

 A shopkeeper named Ram Bharosa was also envious of the beautiful blue umbrella.
-He wanted it desperately and offered Binya free toffees in the exchange of the umbrella.
+He wanted it desperately and offered Binya free toffees in exchange for the umbrella.
 But her love for the thing was too strong to be taken away from her.

 It also features her elder brother named Bijju.
 One day a servant named Rajaram of Ram, the shopkeeper wants to impress his master by bringing the umbrella for the master because he knew the obsession he has for that particular thing.

 Rajaram goes to her place to steal the umbrella but Bijju catches him.
-After being caught Rajaram fears and takes name of his master that the plan was his.
+After being caught Rajaram fears and takes the name of his master that the plan was his.
 Everybody in the village knew about the obsession of Ram Bharosa towards the umbrella so they believed in it and belittles the shopkeeper.
-They stop going to his shop and buying stuffs and he falls into great misery and loss.
+They stop going to his shop and buying kinds of stuff and he falls into great misery and loss.

 The act of kindness

-He could have just kept the umbrella with him without telling her anything but still he went after Binya to return it as his soul called him as a man who takes an umbrella from a little girl.
-His soul told him that there is no use of an umbrella in his daily life.
+He could have just kept the umbrella with him without telling her anything but still, he went after Binya to return it as his soul called him a man who takes an umbrella from a little girl.
+His soul told him that there is no use for an umbrella in his daily life.
 He asks him the reason for giving the dearest thing to him.
 She replies, “Umbrella is not everything to her”.

-After this the villagers started trusting Ram Bharosa and his slowly gained profit and also love from everyone.
+After this, the villagers started trusting Ram Bharosa and he slowly gained profit and also love from everyone.
 One act of kindness can beat anything.
-In the tender age, Binya realized materials are not everything.
-Seeing others happy, sacrificing, kindness are the key ideas in humanity.
+At a tender age, Binya realized materials are not everything.
+Seeing others happy, sacrificing, and kindness is the key ideas in humanity.